TajaKuzman/Parlamint-translation/README.md

 	- Save forward and reverse alignment information for each sentence (2 additional columns).
 	- Substitute translated NE words with lemmas based on the annotation, save new translation to a new column.
 4. Linguistic processing of translated text:
-	- We use Stanza to get POS, lemmas and NER.
+	- We use Stanza to get POS, lemmas and NER (the 4 tag package: conll03).
 Send in the "pre-tokenized text" (created in previous steps).
 	- Transform the result into CONLL-u (which should contain tokens, lemmas, pos).
 Parse the CONLL-u file and add:
 		1) sentence_id as metadata
 		2) forward and reverse alignment as metadata (# align_s = 1-1 2-2... and #align_t = 1-1 2-2...),